Reus: Growth in the eighteenth century

-In the eighteenth century Reus had phenomenal growth and became the second city of the principality of Catalonia.
-The walls were completely demolished in 1766.
+In the eighteenth century Reus had extreme growth and became the second city of the principality of Catalonia.
+The walls were demolished in 1766.
 The town developed the textile trade and the liquor trade.
-In this last contribution was the first center, the others were London and Paris.
-From this time it's the popular sentence "Reus, Paris and London”, because Reus was one of the centers of the liquor marquet.
-The construction of a canal between Reus and Salou, proposed by Pere Sunyer was granted in 1805, but it was stopped because of the French War.
+Reus, along with London and Paris, were considered centers of liquor production.
+The rights to construction of a canal between Reus and Salou, proposed by Pere Sunyer were granted in 1805, but construction was stopped because of the French War.
 At this time Reus had consulates in the United States, Liguria, England, Holland, Sweden, Ragusa, Denmark, Sicily, the Papal States, France, Portugal, Naples and Prussia.

 19th and 20th centuries

 In 1854 the Reus Gas Company was founded.
 In 1856 the railway between Reus and Tarragona was built.
-In 1884 the Catalan Association of Reus was founded and in 1893 was celebrated the Assembly of the Unió Catalana.
+In 1884 the Catalan Association of Reus was founded, and in 1893 the Assembly of the Unió Catalana met in Reus.
 In 1886 Pau Font de Rubinat founded the Catalan newspaper Lo Somatent.
-In 1895 the phylloxera killed big areas of vineyards in the region of Reus and many of this areas were changed to hazelnuts.
+In 1895 the phylloxera killed big areas of vineyards in the region of Reus and many of these areas started growing hazelnuts.

 In 1931 Reus voted for the republic.
-In 1936 Francisco Franco bombed the city until his rebel army occupied the city on 15 January 1939, starting with the dictatorship of Franco until his death in 1975.
+In 1936 Francisco Franco bombed the city until his rebel army occupied the city on 15 January 1939, starting the dictatorship of Franco until his death in 1975.

-The first democratic mayor after Franco was Carles Martí Massagué, lawyer of Reus.
-In 1983 Anton Borrell Marcó was the new mayor of the city, but he died in a car accident on the road from Reus to Cambrils, then his successor was Juan Maria Roig.
+The first democratic mayor after Franco was Carles Martí Massagué, a lawyer from Reus.
+In 1983 Anton Borrell Marcó was the new mayor of the city, but he died in a car accident on the road from Reus to Cambrils.
+His successor was Juan Maria Roig.
 After him, Josep Abelló Padró was the mayor until 1999, replaced by Lluís Miquel Pérez Segura, who occupied the position until 2011, when the current mayor, Carles Pellicer i Punyed, started.

 Demography

 Reus was for long the second city of Catalonia with a population of 14,440 in 1787 and 27,257 in 1860.
 It was overtaken by Tarragona and Lleida between 1900 and 1930.
 The population barely grew between 1920 and 1930, with 30,266 and 35,950 inhabitants, respectively.
 From then, the population growth has been substantial, from 41,014 inhabitants in 1960 to 108,100 inhabitants that the city has as of the end of 2008.
 Immigration, mostly from Marrakesh, has been a portion of that increase.
 About 6% are Muslim and 8% from other religions.

-According to the 2006 official Spanish census (source: Instituto Nacional de Estadística), Reus is the 9th most populous city in Catalonia and the 59th in Spain.
+According to the 2006 official Spanish census, Reus is the 9th most populous city in Catalonia and the 59th in Spain.

 Climate

-Reus has a Hot-summer Mediterranean climate, the Köppen Climate Classification subtype for this climate is Csa.
+Reus has a hot-summer mediterranean climate (Csa on the Köppen climate classification), bordering on a cold semi-arid climate (Köppen: BSk).
+It has mild, moderately dry winters and hot, dry, moderately muggy summers.
+Autumn is the rainiest season of the year, especially due to the cold drop that occur in the months of September and October.